learn-academy-2022-foxtrot/tic-tac-toe-david-lyssa/README.md

   - branch: find-winner
   - established an array containing all the win conditons, then used a for loop to check the value of squares against the win conditions.
 - As a user, I can't continue playing the game after the game has been won.
+  - branch: reset-functionality

 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.
 - As a user, I can click on a restart button that will clear the game board.
+  - added a button that resets the board on click

 ### 🏔 Stretch Goals